 The Truth About The Phantom of the Opera

 Whether you prefer the 1925 movie featuring Lon Chaney, the original Broadway production, or the 2004 Gerard Butler remake, there’s no question that the chandelier crash scene is one of the most iconic moments in The Phantom of the Opera.
-In fact, if you want to see all of the chandeliers crashing in every Phantom movie from 1925-2004, there's a YouTube compilation right over here.

 Though such a scene may seem improbable, author Gaston Leroux took inspiration from the Paris Opera House, the Palais Garnier, for his 1910 novel The Phantom of the Opera.
 That includes some of the more fantastical moments, from the chandelier to the underground lake.